-HSBC Holdings plc provides banking and financial products and services worldwide.
+HSBC Holdings plc provides banking and financial services worldwide.
 The company operates through Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets segments.
-The Wealth and Personal Banking segment offers retail banking products and services, such as current and savings accounts, mortgages and personal loans, credit and debit cards, and local and international payment services for ultra high net worth individuals; and wealth management services, including insurance and investment products, global asset management services, investment management, and private wealth solutions.
-The Commercial Banking segment provides credit and lending, treasury management, payment, cash management, commercial insurance, and investment services, as well as commercial cards, and international trade and receivables finance services; and foreign exchange products, and capital raising services on debt and equity markets; and advisory services.
+The Wealth and Personal Banking segment offers retail banking products and services, including current and savings accounts, mortgages and personal loans, credit and debit cards, and local and international payment services for ultra high net worth individuals; and wealth management services comprising insurance and investment products, global asset management services, investment management, and private wealth solutions.
+The Commercial Banking segment provides credit and lending, treasury management, payment, cash management, commercial insurance, and investment services, as well as commercial cards, and international trade and receivables finance services; foreign exchange products; and capital raising services on debt and equity markets; and advisory services.
 It serves small and medium sized enterprises, mid-market enterprises, and corporates.
-The Global Banking and Markets segment is involved in the provision of financing, advisory, and transaction services, including credit, rates, foreign exchange, equities, money markets, and securities services, as well as principal investment activities to government, corporate and institutional clients, and private investors.
-The Global Private Banking segment provides a range of services to high net worth individuals and families with complex and international needs.
-HSBC Holdings plc was founded in 1865 and is headquartered in London, the United Kingdom.
+The Global Banking and Markets segment offers financing, advisory, and transaction services; and credit, rates, foreign exchange, equities, money markets, and securities services, as well as engages in principal investment activities.
+It serves government, corporate and institutional clients, and private investors.

 Steps to owning and managing ProShares Bitcoin Strategy ETF units.

 Everything we know about the The Real Good Food Company IPO, plus information on how to buy in.